byu-cpe/ecen192/_labs/04_multimeters_measurements.md

 2. The **VΩmA** port is connected to the positive.
 It is considered the point of high voltage, and is often represented by a red wire.
 3. By turning the knob, we can measure the quantity of our choice.

 Notice that while there are only 3 _types_ of measurements, V, A, and Ω, there are also several _quantities_ available for each type of measurement.
-Becuase there is so much variety in electronic design, difference scales are available depending on the range of V, A, or Ω you expect to encounter.
+Because there is so much variety in electronic design, difference scales are available depending on the range of V, A, or Ω you expect to encounter.

 **Warning: Before you use a multimeter, you need to know what values you expect to encounter and select the appropriate scale.
 Failure to do so can overload the multimeter and may even cause a short circuit, which can be dangerous to you, and permanently damaging to both the circuit and the multimeter.**